2003 BNP Paribas Masters – Singles

 Tim Henman defeated Andrei Pavel in the final, 6–2, 7–6(8–6), 7–6(7–2) to win the singles tennis title at the 2003 Paris Masters.
+It was his first and only Masters title.

 Marat Safin was the reigning champion, but did not compete that year.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.